 The company meets its day to day working capital requirements through existing cash resources.
-The directors expect to be able to operate within the level of its current resources, given forecast rental and other income, capital receipts, expected expenditure and resources available.
+The directors have considered the future impact of COVID-19 on the trading activity of the business in assessing the going concern of the company.
+The company has complied with all its loan covenants and met all interest payments in the trading period affected by COVID-19 and is forecast to continue to do so despite reduced levels of rental collection.
+The directors expect to be able to operate within the level of its current resources, given forecast rental and other income, capital receipts, expected expenditure and resources available which reflect the continued impact of COVID-19.
 Consequently, the directors have a reasonable expectation that the company has adequate resources to continue in operational existence for the foreseeable future.
 Thus they continue to adopt the going concern basis of accounting in preparing the annual financial statements.

-Accounting policies (continued)
+3. Accounting policies (continued)